pcheek13/MorningMirror/README.md

 If PM2 prints a `pm2 startup ...` command, run it exactly as shown to register the service with systemd.
 After a reboot, the `morningmirror` process will start automatically.

+### Display auto-detection
+`npm start` now auto-detects a running display server on Raspberry Pi OS Bookworm and chooses Wayland (`WAYLAND_DISPLAY=wayland-1`) when available, falling back to X11 (`DISPLAY=:0`) if no Wayland socket is present.
+If no display server is running, the start script stops with a clear message so you can start a graphical session before launching Electron.

 ## Manage PM2 auto start
 Use these commands when you need to disable or re-enable PM2 boot startup for MorningMirror: